violetrollergirl/violetrollergirl.com/colophon/index.md

 I'm pretty proud of my Web site.
 Sometimes, other providers ask me how I made this site.
 Some clients have, too.

-There are some novel things about it that I'm pretty proud of and that I'd like to highlight, like my unique mad-lib style [booking form]({% link index.html %}#booking-inquiry-form), [cryptocurrency options]({% link index.html %}#links-group-tip-me), and deep-linkable anchors.
+There are some novel things about it that I'd like to highlight, like my unique mad-lib style [booking form](#contact), [cryptocurrency payment integrations]({% link index.html %}#links-group-tip-me), and deep-linkable anchors.

 So here's a bit of technical information regarding how it all works.
+But, first&hellip;shall we play a game?

 {:.easter-egg}
 ## Easter eggs

-One thing I love about technology, especially information technology, is that it turns words into spellcraft.
-Think of me as a modern day witch, if you will: by using technology, I am literally inscribing my desires into the world and using it to bring you to me.
+One thing I love about technology, especially information technology, is that it turns words into *spellcraft*.
+Think of me as a modern day witch: by inscribing my desires into electricity and stone, I am invoking my desires into the world and literally *crafting spells* to bring you to me.

 In that spirit, I've sprinkled numerous easter eggs for you to find around my site.